almostearthling/when-command/support/docs/events.md

 ## Other Event Types

-Items that handle particular events, which may in many cases available for a specific host platform, are described in this [section](events_extra01.md).
+Items that handle particular events, which may in many cases be available for a specific host platform, are described in this [section](events_extra01.md).

 ## See Also